nvpro-samples/vk_gaussian_splatting/README.md

 ### Vertex Shader

 The vertex shader is implemented in [raster.vert.glsl](shaders/raster.vert.glsl).
 The code has been adapted to **Vulkan** from the **WebGL-based** implementation by [mkkellogg/GaussianSplats3D](https://github.com/mkkellogg/GaussianSplats3D).
-The mathematical formulations and comments have been directly retained from this source.
+Some mathematical formulations and comments have been directly retained from this source.

 The vertex shader operates on each of the **four vertices** of each quad.
 Since the input quad has **normalized 2D positions** in the range **[-1,1]**, the shader does not need to distinguish between individual vertices.
 Instead, the transformation—derived from the **splat position** and **covariance matrix**—determines the final scale and placement of the splat.